 What the scheme offers

-The scheme offers public health practitioners working in any sector an opportunity to:
+The scheme offers public health professionals working in any sector in England, an opportunity to:

-- The possibility that the project or initiative will be replicated in other areas
+- explore the possibility that an innovative intervention may be replicated in other areas

-The project or initiative can be focused on changing the environment in which people live and work – natural, built, social, financial, regulatory and cultural, promoting healthy individual behaviour, or both.
-The School will also consider those aimed at improving health services where the outcome is improved population health (e.g. a new care pathway or configuration).
+The intervention can focus on changing the environment in which people live and work – natural, built, social, financial, regulatory or cultural – promoting healthy individual behaviour, or both.
+SPHR will also consider interventions aimed at improving health services where the outcome is improved population health (e.g. a new care pathway or configuration).

-To be eligible for support from SPHR, the project or initiative should:
+To be eligible for research support from SPHR, the intervention should:

-- aim to improve population health and reduce health inequalities
+- aim to improve population health and/or reduce health inequalities

 - have the potential to be of benefit in other parts of England